stewartsmith/drizzle/docs/replication/replicators/filtered.rst

-.. _filtered_replicator_plugin:
+.. _filtered_replicator:

 Filtered Replicator
 ===================

-The Filtered Replicator plugin registers itself in the Drizzle kernel replication stream process as a new replicator (see :ref:`replication_streams` for more information).
-It provides a way to filter replication messages by schema name or table name.
+The filtered replicator plugin, named ``filtered_replicator``, filters replication events based on schema name or table name.
 Regular expressions can be used for the schema and table names.

 .. _filtered_replicator_loading: